Runcorn

 Runcorn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Runcorn, as recorded in the latest Census, 70.2% of dwellings were houses while 29.7% consisted of other types such as semi-detached properties and apartments.
+In Runcorn, as per the latest Census evaluation, 70.2% of dwellings were houses, with the remaining 29.7% comprising semi-detached properties, apartments, and other types.
 In contrast, Brisbane metropolitan area had 80.4% houses and 19.6% other dwellings.
-Home ownership in Runcorn stood at 27.8%, with the remaining dwellings being mortgaged (33.6%) or rented (38.6%).
-The median monthly mortgage repayment in Runcorn was $1,600, lower than Brisbane's average of $1,800.
-Weekly rent median was recorded at $400, matching Brisbane's figure but lower than the national average of $375.
-Nationally, Runcorn's mortgage repayments were significantly lower than the Australian average of $1,863.
+Home ownership in Runcorn stood at 27.8%, with mortgaged dwellings at 33.6% and rented ones at 38.6%.
+The median monthly mortgage repayment was $1,600, lower than Brisbane metro's average of $1,800.
+Median weekly rent in Runcorn was $400, matching Brisbane metro's figure but higher than the national average of $375.
+Nationally, Runcorn's mortgage repayments were significantly below the Australian average of $1,863.

 Frequently Asked Questions - Housing